JoeHEZHAO/JoeHEZHAO.github.io/_pages/about.md

                 has seen considerable recent progress.
 Typically,
                 however, such progress has been had without explicitly modeling fine-grained motion evolution as a potentially valuable information source.
+We address this
-In this study, we address this task by investigating how action patterns evolve over time in a spatial feature space.
+                task by investigating how action patterns evolve over time in a spatial feature space.
 There are three key components to our system.
 First, we work with intermediate-layer ConvNet